ljishen/nofscache/README.md

 See https://ljishen.github.io/nofscache/ for more details.

-## How to start the Vagrant environment
+## How to start the Vagrant testing environment

 This repository contains a Vagrantfile used to start an Ubuntu 18.04.3 LTS environment for testing.